Presidency of Joe Biden: COVID-19 pandemic

-On May 26, 2021, Biden ordered U.S. intelligence agencies to increase their investigations into the origin of the virus, following reports that researchers at the Wuhan Institute of Virology became ill a month before the pandemic began.
+On May 26, 2021, Biden ordered U.S. intelligence agencies to increase their investigations into the origin of the virus, after reports that researchers at the Wuhan Institute of Virology became ill a month before the pandemic began.

-In July 2021, amid a slowing of the COVID-19 vaccination rate in the country and the spread of the SARS-CoV-2 Delta variant, Biden said that the U.S. has "a pandemic for those who haven’t gotten the vaccination" and that it was therefore "gigantically important" for Americans to be vaccinated, touting the vaccines' effectiveness against hospitalizations and deaths from COVID-19.
+In July 2021, amid a slowing of the COVID-19 vaccination rate in the country and the spread of the SARS-CoV-2 Delta variant, Biden said that the U.S. has "a pandemic for those who haven't gotten the vaccination" and that it was therefore "gigantically important" for Americans to be vaccinated, touting the vaccines' effectiveness against hospitalizations and deaths from COVID-19.
 He also criticized the prevalence of COVID-19 misinformation on social media, saying it was "killing people".

 Despite months of vaccine availability and incentives, by September many Americans continued to resist vaccination amid rising cases in several states, hampering prospects towards herd immunity.
-On September 9, Biden stated, "We’ve been patient.
+On September 9, Biden stated, "We've been patient.
 But our patience is wearing thin, and your refusal has cost all of us."
 That day he issued an executive order directing businesses with more than 100 employees to require vaccination of their workers or weekly testing, affecting about 80 million Americans.
 The order also required the roughly 17 million employees of health facilities receiving federal Medicare or Medicaid to be vaccinated.
 Many Republicans asserted Biden's order was an unconstitutional overreach of federal authority, and some Republican governors said they would sue to block it.

-The Biden administration responded to the global spread of the SARS-CoV-2 Omicron variant in December 2021 by advocating for a state-level response over a federal level response.
+The Biden administration responded to the global spread of the SARS-CoV-2 Omicron variant in December 2021 by advocating response by the states instead of the federal government.
 Throughout the surge, the Biden administration has been criticized for a lack of COVID-19 tests, exacerbating the spread of the Omicron variant.
-When questioned about the apparent shortage of tests, Jen Psaki replied, “Should we just send one to every American?
+When questioned about the apparent shortage of tests, Jen Psaki replied, "Should we just send one to every American?
 Then what happens if every American has one test?
-How much does that cost and what happens after that?”, causing backlash.
+How much does that cost and what happens after that?", causing backlash.
 The Biden administration responded by promising an increased supply of at-home tests later in 2022.

 In the midst of an all-time high of new COVID-19 cases, the Centers for Disease Control revised their guidelines, recommending five days of quarantine rather than ten without requiring a negative COVID-19 test.
 This move was criticized by health experts who worry that without rapid testing, COVID-positive people may unknowingly spread COVID-19 in workplaces under the recommended CDC guidelines.
-Others criticize the CDC for implementing this change following lobbying by Delta Airlines, leading to social media backlash against the federal government.
+Others criticize the CDC for implementing this change after lobbying by Delta Air Lines, leading to social media backlash against the federal government.